Neurosymbolic AI for Reasoning over Knowledge Graphs: A Survey: Background

 \subsection{A Brief Introduction to Knowledge Graphs}

 A \emph{graph} or \emph{network} structure $G$ is composed of a finite set of vertices or nodes, \emph{V}, and a finite set of edges, \textit{E}, connecting the vertices.
 A graph $G$ can be represented, then, as a tuple of these two sets, $(V, E)$.
-Each edge $e = (u, v) \in E$ connects two \textit{adjacent} or \emph{neighbouring} vertices.
-The term \textit{triple} denotes a pair of vertices connected by an edge \cite{rahman2017basic}.
+Each edge $(u, v) \in E$ connects two \textit{adjacent} or \emph{neighbouring} vertices, $u$ and $v \in V$.
+The term \textit{triple} denotes a pair of vertices connected by an edge \cite{hamilton2020graph}.

-A \emph{knowledge graph} (KG), in particular, uses a graph structure to represent a knowledge base for some specific domain.
-KGs have been employed in research domains from biochemistry and medical data \cite{domingo2021covid, gaulton2017chembl, kim2016pubchem} to social media platforms \cite{huang2020embedding}.
-They may be as simple as nodes and edges, as originally proposed by Google in 2012 \cite{chen2020knowledge}, or they may additionally contain semantic information, relation and entity types, and node and edge properties \cite{ehrlinger2016towards, nickel2015review}.
-KGs have become one of the most popular ways to represent information, as they capture multi-relational data well, are fast and easy to query when stored in a graph database, and allow us to store many different types of data in a similar format (a ``universal language'').
-Some of the best known KGs, such as YAGO \cite{suchanek2007yago}, Google's KG \cite{singhal2012introducing}, and DBpedia \cite{auer2007dbpedia} contain millions of entities and relations representing general information about people, places, and other general items such as movies and music and are widely used as benchmark datasets.
-Other smaller KGs exist to store information about niche areas, such as the recent COVID-19 pandemic \cite{domingo2021covid, schultz2021covid, wise2020covid}.
+A \textit{knowledge graph} (KG) uses a graph structure to represent a \textit{knowledge base (KB)}, a collection of factual triples denoting relations between real-world entities \cite{ji2021survey}.
+KGs have been employed in research domains from biochemistry and medical data \cite{domingo2021covid, gaulton2017chembl} to social media platforms \cite{huang2020embedding}.
+They may be as simple as nodes and edges, or they may additionally contain semantic information, relation and entity types, and node and edge properties \cite{chen2020knowledge, ji2021survey}.
+KGs have become one of the most popular ways to represent information, as they capture multi-relational data well, are fast and easy to query when stored in a graph database, and allow the representation of many different types of data in a similar format (a ``universal language'').
+Some of the best known KGs, such as YAGO \cite{suchanek2007yago} and DBpedia \cite{auer2007dbpedia}, contain millions of entities and relations representing general information about people, places, and other general items such as movies and music and are widely used as benchmark datasets.
+Other smaller KGs exist to store information about niche areas, such as the COVID-19 pandemic \cite{domingo2021covid, schultz2021covid}.